Azure/AppService/_posts/2020-04-01-Get Started with GitHub Actions and Azure Webapps.md

     ![Select GitHub Actions]({{site.baseurl}}/media/2020/03/summary.PNG)

     Click **Finish** after reviewing your selections.
-The Portal will commit this repository, which will run the workflow.
+The Portal will commit this to the repository, which will trigger the the workflow to run.

 1. You will be forwarded to the Deployment Center Dashboard, where you can see a list of your recent deployments.
 You can use the buttons at the top to disconnect the dashboard.